 The current Principal, Professor Simon Hackett began work in September 2011.
-He is Deputy Head (Research) of the Faculty of Social Sciences and a Professor of Applied Social Sciences, and holds a wide variety of other roles, as members can find by clicking on his name.
-Under his stewardship the college has continued to thrive, increasing its proportion of ‘first choice applications’, enjoying considerable sporting success and further developing the arts.
-Within the current financial climate of the university, these are considerable successes and predict a future with the college in rude health.
+As well as being the Principal of St Mary’s he is a Professor of Applied Social Sciences, and holds a wide variety of other roles, as members can find by clicking on his name.
+Under his stewardship the college has thrived, increasing its proportion of ‘first choice applications’, enjoying considerable sporting success and further developing the arts.

 The Society has existed since the fist meetings of Mary’s alumni in 1904 and throughout most of this time (since 1908) has produced an annual newsletter, contributed materially to the College and organised reunion events.
 We became ‘St Mary’s College Society’ in 1920 when the College also became ‘St Mary’s’.
 Until 1979 the College Principal was the ex-officio President of the Society.
 The then Principal Joan Kenworthy suggested an independently elected President, a position first held by Mrs Louise Chapman.
-We currently have over 7000 members spanning many different periods of the College history and in 2008 welcomed our first male members; a year which also witnessed the last all female year become graduate members.
+We currently have over 8000 members spanning many different periods of the College history and in 2008 welcomed our first male members; a year which also witnessed the last all female year become graduate members.
 Thus, 2008 marked the end of one era and the beginning of another.
-In 2009 the Society produced the last universal hard copy newsletter, switching to electronic distribution for the vast majority of members.
+In 2009 the Society produced the last universally paper copy newsletter, switching to electronic distribution for the vast majority of members.
 This change has saved a substantial sum of money which has been reinvested in providing enhanced provision for both current students and alumni.
 This has included supporting a freshers’ formal, a new Society Book Fund, a new travel bursary, a postgraduate bursary aimed at supporting conference attendance and targeted support for the MCR.
 We in the Society seek to modernise alongside the College and look forward to the future with confidence, whilst retaining our roots firmly in the past.